lindenbaum/http2smtp/README.md

   * body: The email body (will be relayed with content type `text/plain`)
   * any additional file uploads will be converted to attachments

+* GET on /status

+  Returns a response of content type `text/plain` containing some server statistics.

 Client Examples
 ---------------